-Dubit.co.uk was set up to entertain and educate young people while inviting their feedback on products and services from global brands such as Coca-Cola and Disney.
-Hildreth says that creating what was “effectively the first social network” came with a distinct set of challenges relating to its audience.
+Dubit.co.uk was set up to entertain and educate young people while inviting their feedback on products and services from global brands.
+Adam says that creating what was “effectively the first social network” came with a distinct set of challenges relating to its audience.

 “People would try to exploit it by grooming kids, bullying people and posting illegal content,” he says.
 “Companies we were working with liked what we were doing but didn’t want to be associated with something that was unsafe, so we ended up hiring more people to police and moderate the site.”

-Recognising that increasing human intervention wasn’t scalable in the long run, Hildreth founded Crisp to develop AI-based tech designed help keep people safe online with minimal disruption to users’ conversations.
+Recognising that increasing human intervention wasn’t scalable in the long run, Adam founded Crisp to develop AI-based tech designed help keep people safe online with minimal disruption to users’ conversations.

 Pivoting to B2B